 Note: Where Council is the Certifying Authority in relation to engineering works fees will be payable in accordance with Council’s Revenue Policy.

 A condition assessment and report for the entire bitumen pavement and sub pavement of Redmond Oval, prepared by a suitably qualified professional, is to be submitted prior to commencement of works.
-All bitumen surfaces are to be reinstated to the pre-construction standard prior to occupation.
+All bitumen surfaces are to be reinstated to the pre-construction standard within 6 months of occupation.

-At least 60 days prior to any parking related works occurring in the Redmond Oval area, detailed plans are to be submitted and approved by council, showing line marking and traffic routes from both Boomerang and Park Streets, as well as treatments and crossings of the open drain located in Redmond Oval.
+Prior to any parking related works (excluding temporary access works) occurring in the Redmond Oval area, detailed plans are to be submitted and approved by council, showing line marking and traffic routes from both Boomerang and Park Streets, as well as treatments and crossings of the open drain located in Redmond Oval.

 Construction or demolition only be carried out between 7.00 am and 6.00 pm on Monday to Friday, and 8am to 5pm on Saturdays.
 No construction or demolition is to be carried out at any time on a Sunday or a public holiday.